How to Prevent Source Code Leakage Effectively

 Text

-Fortra Brand Protection actively monitors for instances of proprietary source code appearing in unauthorized contexts, whether embedded in software tied to your organization or shared in public forums.
-Our analysts track social media platforms, paste sites, and underground forums to identify code that infringes on your brand or demonstrates characteristics common in malicious software.
+Fortra Brand Protection continuously monitors for unauthorized use of proprietary source code, whether embedded in suspicious software or posted across public forums.
+Our expert analysts track social platforms, paste sites, and underground forums to detect code that infringes on your brand or exhibits traits of malicious software.

-Once a source code threat is detected and validated, we move swiftly to initiate takedown efforts.
-Backed by a trusted global network and deep enforcement expertise, Fortra Brand Protection delivers faster, more effective remediation than traditional approaches.
+When a threat is identified and confirmed, we act quickly to initiate takedown efforts.
+Backed by a global enforcement network and proven expertise, Fortra delivers faster, more effective remediation than traditional methods — helping protect your brand and software assets from lasting harm.

 Take Control of Your Source Code Security